fritzsedlazeck/Sniffles/README.md

 `sniffles -i mapped_input.bam -v output.vcf`

+For improved calling in repetitive regions, Sniffles2 accepts a tandem repeat annotations file using the option `--tandem-repeats annotations.bed`.
+Sniffles2 compatible tandem repeat annotations for human references can be downloaded from the [annotations/ folder](https://github.com/fritzsedlazeck/Sniffles/tree/master/annotations).

-(see sniffles --help or below for full usage information)
+(see sniffles --help or below for full usage information).

 ## Installation
 You can install Sniffles2 using pip or conda using: